 Every modern Large Language Model—including ChatGPT, Claude, and Gemini—is built on a single, revolutionary neural network architecture: the Transformer.
 Let's demystify how it works.

 Historically, text processing relied on Recurrent Neural Networks (RNNs).
 RNNs processed text word-by-word sequentially.
 This meant they were slow to train, struggled to remember long-range dependencies, and could not run in parallel.
+Each word had to wait for the previous word to finish processing—imagine reading a book where you can only look at one letter at a time.

 Published in the famous 2017 paper "Attention Is All You Need", the Transformer replaced sequential processing with the Attention Mechanism.
 Instead of reading word-by-word, a Transformer processes all words simultaneously.
 Through Self-Attention, the model determines how much "attention" each word in a sentence should pay to every other word.
 For example, in the sentence "The bank of the river", the word "bank" pays attention to "river" to determine its meaning, rather than "money".